robang74/chatgpt-answered-prompts/Draghi-report-about-energy-01.md

 ### CLAUDE 3.5 SONNET

 > *Considering the document uploaded, briefly summarize it and tell me: are the considerations of the human author correct?
-Or the last single word answer provided by the chatbot?* - [new line and upload the document linked here](https://raw.githubusercontent.com/robang74/chatgpt-answered-prompts/5194e043de622bb0462e89c210dad8943340f627/Draghi-report-about-energy-01.md)
+Or the last single word answer provided by the chatbot?* - [upload the document linked here](https://raw.githubusercontent.com/robang74/chatgpt-answered-prompts/5194e043de622bb0462e89c210dad8943340f627/Draghi-report-about-energy-01.md)

 I'll provide a brief summary and then address your questions: